 What Can I Use Citrus Acid Powder For?

-As mentioned earlier, citric acid powder is versatile in the kitchen.
-It can enhance flavors, preserve various foods, and even ripen them.
-The reason why citric acid powder is essential to preserving food is because it is able to prevent bacteria from growing.
+As mentioned earlier, citric acid powder is versatile in your kitchen for your homemade recipes.
+It can enhance flavors, preserve various foods, and even ripen them!
+The reason why citric acid powder is essential to preserving food is that it is able to prevent bacteria from growing.
 Therefore, citric acid powder is a great addition to jams, jellies, and other canned products.
 It is also useful in the cheese-making process because it speeds it up.
-Fun fact, most companies in the world use citrus acid powder as a flavor enhancer in beverages.
+Fun fact, most companies all over the globe use citric acid powder as a flavor enhancer in beverages.

 Experimenting with a new kitchen ingredient can be scary, and that’s okay!
-Try out this simple guacamole recipe we love by Savory Simple, and see how you like it.
+Try out this simple guacamole recipe and see how much of a difference it will make!

 - 4 Avocados, ripe

 - 2 Serrano or jalapeño peppers, finely chopped